teoaivalis/Search-Based_Data_Influence_Analysis/README.md

 **Keywords:** Observational Influence Analysis, Information Retrieval, Generative AI, Copyright Violation, Unlearning.

-# Workshop Acceptance
-This work has been accepted for a poster presentation at the **2nd Workshop on Navigating and Addressing Data Problems for Foundation Models (DATA-FM @ ICLR 2025)**.

 # Proposed Method

 Our Proposed Method can be depicted in the following figure.